 37% of organizations surveyed by Gartner in 2019 now use AI in the workplace.

 85 million jobs will be eliminated, and 97 million new ones created thanks to AI by 2025.
 That’s an overall addition of 12 million jobs.

 (World Economic Forum)

-7. Global spending on AI and cognitive systems is expected to reach $57.6 billion in 2021.
+Global spending on AI and cognitive systems reached $57.6 billion in 2021.

 (Global Market Insights)

 Fewer than half of consumers believe they understand AI.